nharrer/speer/README.md

 Speer is a python script that can backup, restore and reset the content of the EEPROM of toner cartridges for the Samsung CLP-510 series printers.

-The script is intended to be used with a Rasperry Pi connected to a toner catridge.
+The script is intended to be used with a Raspberry Pi connected to a toner catridge.

-The toner catridges for the CLP-510 contain a ST24C04 which is a 4 Kbit Serial I²C Bus EEPROM.
+The toner cartridges for the CLP-510 contain a ST24C04 which is a 4 Kbit Serial I²C Bus EEPROM.
 It can be contected with three wires to the I²C-Bus on the GPIO header of a Raspberry Pi.
 This script then reads from and writes to the EEPROM.

 In theory, it should run on any other Platform which provides the smbus python package.
-It was however only tested with a Rasperry Pi.
+It was however only tested with a Raspberry Pi.

 Requirements